LORD-MicroStrain/mip_sdk/examples/cpp/7_series/ar/README.md

-# 7 Series GNSS/INS Example (C++)
+# 7 Series AR Example (C++)

-This example demonstrates how to configure and use a MicroStrain 7-series GNSS/INS device with the MIP SDK using the C++ API.
+This example demonstrates how to configure and use a MicroStrain 7-series AR device with the MIP SDK using the C++ API.

 ## Overview

-The example showcases the basic setup and operation of a 7-series GNSS/INS device, including:
+The example showcases the basic setup and operation of a 7-series AR device, including:
 - Device initialization and communication
-- GNSS and filter message configuration
+- Filter message configuration
 - Gyro bias capture
-- Multi-antenna configuration
-- Filter initialization and heading source configuration
+- Filter initialization
 - Real-time data streaming and display

 ## Configuration